chyld/rot-13-assessment/README.md

 - Java

 ### Instructions
-You can choose to implement your app in any one of the langauges mentioned above.
+You can choose to implement your app in any one of the languages mentioned above.
 Each language has its own subdirectory.
 Just `cd` into your language of choice and begin.
-Each langauge subdirectory has a `README.md` file that is specific to that langauge, so be sure to read that file for detailed instructions on how to proceed.
+Each language subdirectory has a `README.md` file that is specific to that langauge, so be sure to read that file for detailed instructions on how to proceed.

+The assessment is "open book", so you can use Google to help you, but do not look up any specific implementation of the Rot-13 algorithm.

 ### Requirements
 - The app shall be executed from the command line